aqy88/lychee-course/README.md

 If you are comfortable with `git` and package management, go ahead and clone this repository.

-Otherwise, open the button labeled "Code" on the [Github page](https://github.com/aqy88/lychee-course/tree/main) for this repository and click "Download Zip."
+Otherwise, open the green button labeled "Code" at the top of this page on the [Github page](https://github.com/aqy88/lychee-course/tree/main) for this repository and click "Download Zip."
 You should extract the `.zip`'s contents to its own directory!
 Take note of where this is.

 #### 2. Docker Engine
 Follow the steps [here](https://docs.docker.com/desktop/install/mac-install/) to install Docker Engine on your machine.